createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 alias: /blog/2012/08/ruby-on-rails-development-with-mac-osx-mountain-lion.html
 ---

 Most developers like to spend a bit of time setting up their workspace.
-I've been experimenting Ruby on Rails for some timenow and this is still my preferred setup.
+I've been experimenting Ruby on Rails for some time now and this is still my preferred setup.
 My core criteria is simple:

 1. Unobtrusive, no modifying core files
 2. Flexibility with Ruby versions and gem versions per project
 3. Minimal configuration
-4. Easy to setup new/exisiting projects
+4. Easy to setup new/existing projects

 So if you're a Rails developer with the same ideals this should help you get started quickly.